nwchemgit/nwchem-wiki/Plane-Wave-Density-Functional-Theory.md

    virtual 26                     #26 virtual orbitals included in the DOS calculation
    dos 0.002 700 -1.00000 2.0000  #alpha npoints emin emax,....,change default energy range and gridding. note alpha not used in task band dos calculations dos-grid 11 11 11
-end
+   mulliken                       # mulliken keyword used to turn on projected density of states end
 task band dos
 ```